Welcome to the latest installment of

 "I loved it," she said.
 "It was amazing. … Very early on in my career, I constantly asked to be involved in different things, and by doing so, I got to learn different aspects of the business and see how everything tied together."

 After graduation, Mohr worked full-time as Baystate's marketing coordinator for a year and a half before moving to Covanta Energy — a waste management company now known as Reworld — to work as a sales and marketing manager for three years.
-She joined her current firm, Integrated Partners, in 2015 as a director of business development, overseeing its transition to LPL from Lincoln Financial in 2016.
+She joined her current firm, Integrated Partners, in 2015 as a director of business development, overseeing its

 "Especially in finance, there is a sense of competition among advisors and salespeople in general, right?
 And that is a great way to help motivate people across the organization," she said.
 "But having collaboration is much more important than having competition, and so through the process of transitioning the firm, we focused heavily on collaboration and leaning on each other for support."

-It was during this period nearly 10 years ago that a mistake on her part ultimately ended up getting an advisor at the firm flagged in a compliance review."They were going to get a letter of caution from the firm, but it was a mistake that I had made," she said.
+It was during this period nearly 10 years ago that a mistake on her part ultimately ended up getting an advisor at the firm flagged in a compliance review.

-Mohr decided to make others aware of the fact that it was her error that caused the issue."People have always said the cover-up can be worse in the crime, so you need to always just own up to your mistakes," she said.
+Mohr decided to make others aware of the fact that it was her error that caused the issue."People have always said the cover-up can be worse than the crime, so you need to always just own up to your mistakes," she said.
 "But by calling our chief compliance officer and owning up to the mistake that I made, we could work out a plan together."

 Ultimately, the situation was resolved with no negative consequences for the advisor.